-1. Without prejudice to the following paragraphs and in accordance with the procedures laid down in Annexes III and IV, the final assessment consists of an anonymous written examination.

-2. Final grades may be obtained through a combination of a final written exam weighted with other continuous assessment components such as qualified oral participation, written papers, oral presentations or intermediate tests.
-The person responsible for the curricular unit should announce such weightings to students at the beginning of the semester.
+- 1. Without prejudice to the following paragraphs and in accordance with the procedures laid down in Annexes III and IV, the final assessment consists of an anonymous written examination. - 2.
+Final grades may be obtained through a combination of a final written exam weighted with other continuous assessment components, such as qualified oral participation, written papers, oral presentations or intermediate tests. - 3.
+The person responsible for the curricular unit should announce weightings mentioned on previous number to students at the beginning of the semester.

-3. The use of other forms of final assessment instead of the written examination - oral examination, assessment of written work and reports - depends on prior authorisation given for each discipline and for each semester by the NOVA School of Law Scientific Council for the subjects of Law, and for the subjects of Management and Economics of the Scientific Council by the NOVA School of Business and Economics.

-4. No professor may determine or allow the final assessment to be made in any way other than that specified.

-5. Cases where students whose disabilities are likely to affect their performance in the exam should be brought to the attention of the Dean of NOVA School of Law or the Dean of NOVA School of Business and Economics as appropriate, accompanied by a proposal from the professor suggesting a change in the type or duration of the exam or such other as they deem appropriate.

-6. For each curricular unit, the professor will announce in writing at the beginning of the course the relevant assessment method if different from that aforementioned in paragraph 1.

-7. The written exams are of three hours unless the professor sets a shorter duration in advance.

-8. The oral exams, where they exist, are of variable duration but should not be less than 15 minutes nor more than 60 minutes.
+- 4. The use of other forms of final assessment instead of the written examination e.g. oral examination, assessment of written work and reports depends on prior authorisation given for each curricular unit and for each semester by the NOVA School of Law Scientific Council for the subjects of Law, and for the subjects of Management and Economics of the Scientific Council by the NOVA School of Business and Economics. - 5.
+No professor may determine or allow the final assessment to be made in any way other than the one previously specified. - 6.
+Cases where students whose disabilities are likely to affect their performance in the exam should be brought to the attention of the Dean of NOVA School of Law or the Dean of NOVA School of Business and Economics as appropriate, accompanied by a proposal, from the professor, suggesting a change in the type or duration of the exam or such other as they deem appropriate. - 7.
+For each curricular unit, the professor will announce in writing at the beginning of the course the relevant assessment method if different from that aforementioned in paragraph 1. - 8.
+The written exams are of three hours, unless the professor sets a shorter duration in advance. - 9.
+The oral exams, where they exist, are of variable duration but should not be less than 15 minutes nor more than 60 minutes.

-9. In the case where a student with disability whose conditions may affect their performance in the examination, this fact should be brought to the attention of the Dean of NOVA School of Law at the beginning of the semester in order to allow for appropriate adaptation to the personal context of the student concerned.

-10. In the case provided for in the previous paragraph, the student's request may be accompanied by the professor's proposal which may suggest a change in the type or duration of the exam or other means as deemed appropriate.